henrifourieIO/ip-ping-scanner/README.md

 # ip-ping-scanner
-Scan IP's by pinging them and ouput them to a file.
+Scan IP's by pinging them and ouput the results to a file.